Mellanox/EC/HDFS/README.md

 ### Installation and Usage
 1. cd HDFS
+2. * Install

+			ant install -DJAVA_HOME=/path/to/java/home/dir -DHADOOP_HOME=/path/to/hadoop/home/dir

+        This will build and copy MellanoxECOffload.jar and libHdfsEcOffload.so to the preferable locations in your Hadoop home directory.

+    * Build

-2. ant build -DHADOOP_HOME=/path/to/hadoop/home/dir
+			ant build -DJAVA_HOME=/path/to/java/home/dir -DHADOOP_HOME=/path/to/hadoop/home/dir

-3. Place your MellanoxECOffload JAR file on every node in the cluster (located in build/jar/MellanoxECOffload.jar) :
+        1. Place your MellanoxECOffload JAR file (located in build/jar/MellanoxECOffload.jar) :
 			The preferable location is where all the Hadoop Common JARs are already found:

                 $HADOOP_HOME/share/hadoop/common/lib
-4. Place your libHdfsEcOffload.so file on every node in the cluster (located in build/lib/libHdfsEcOffload.so) :
+        2. Place your libHdfsEcOffload.so file (located in build/lib/libHdfsEcOffload.so) :
             The preferable location is where the Hadoop native libraries are already found:

                 $HADOOP_HOME/lib/native/

-5. Configure HDFS Erasure Coding Offload plugin in hdfs-site.xml as follows :
+3. Configure HDFS Erasure Coding Offload plugin in hdfs-site.xml as follows :

         <property>
             <name>io.erasurecode.codec.rs.rawcoder</name>